playn/playn.github.io/docs/skeleton.md

 mvn archetype:generate -DarchetypeGroupId=io.playn -DarchetypeArtifactId=playn-archetype -DarchetypeVersion=2.0
 ```

-At the moment version 2.0 might not yet be available.
-If you are have installed a local version of playn, you can use the archetype ```Version=2.0-SNAPSHOT```.
+At the moment version 2.0 is not yet published to Maven Central.
+If you have installed a local
+version of PlayN, you can use the archetype ```Version=2.0-SNAPSHOT```.

 This will ask you to provide various metadata for your project.
 These are explained in turn: